Foundation Repair Dictionary

 Plasticity index tends to matter most when moisture changes are expected or uneven.
 In stable moisture environments, its practical impact may be limited.

-• A post-tension slab is a concrete slab reinforced with steel tendons that are tensioned after the concrete cures.
+A concrete slab reinforced with steel tendons that are tensioned after the concrete cures.
 This reinforcement helps control cracking and improve load distribution.

 Post-tension slabs tend to matter most when understanding how loads are managed and where reinforcement is located.
 Their behavior depends on soil conditions and moisture control as well as design.